tenkabuto/brandon.zeroqualms.net/_posts/2016-10-16-open-offer-pacific-rim.md

 I cannot guarantee that I will be able to answer all the questions that I receive, but I will try.

 * Panel 1: "California Trade & Tourism Trends – Opportunities and Challenges"
-* Panel 2: "Panel 2: The California Lifestyle Brand"
+* Panel 2: "The California Lifestyle Brand"
-* Panel 3: "Panel 3: How to do Business in … A view from the market!"
+* Panel 3: "How to do Business in … A view from the market!"
 (I am most interested in this panel)